Lawn bowls at the 2022 Commonwealth Games – Mixed pairs B2–3

 Lawn bowls Mixed pairs B2–3 at the 2022 Commonwealth Games was held at the Victoria Park from July 31 to August 5.
 A total of 12 athletes from 6 associations participated in the event.
+Scotland's Melanie Inness and George Miller won the gold medal, defeating Julie Thomas and Gordon LLewellyn of Wales in the final.
+Alison Yearling and Chris Turnbull from England won the bronze medal.

 Sectional play

 The top four advance to the knockout stage.